X00LA/MC-Pro-Start/README.md

 ## ✨ Features

--   **🚀 Automatic Server Updates**: Checks for the latest PaperMC version (including build number) before every start.
+-   **🚀 Automatic Server Updates**: Checks for the latest PaperMC, Folia or Velocity version (including build number) before every start.
 -   **🔒 Secure & Verified Downloads**: Downloads new server JARs and verifies their integrity using SHA256 hashes to prevent corruption.
 -   **🗄️ Flexible Backup System**:
     -   Automatically creates a backup before performing a server update.